prabakaranr/Xamarin-Samples/README.md

 **Requirements to run the demo samples**
 * Visual Studio 2017 or Visual Studio for Mac.
-* Xamarin add-ons for Visual Studio
+* Xamarin add-ons for Visual Studio.

 **Samples**